xavierloeraflores/wgu-capstone/project_management/Post-Implementation-Report.md

 ```

 To develop the model, the data was first vectorized using a TF-IDF vectorizer.
 The vectorized data was then used to train a logistic regression model.
-After evaluating the model using the testing data to determine its accuracy, the model was then saved to a pkl file for use in the backend server application.
+After evaluating the model using the testing data to determine its accuracy, the model was then saved to a PKL file for use in the backend server application.

 ```python